Breast Augmentation Surgery in Naperville

 - Have reasonable expectations of surgery

 Your candidacy will be determined during a one-on-one consultation with Dr. Burt.
 She will examine your breasts and body type, inquire about your goals of surgery and review your medical history before determining whether you are a good candidate for breast implants.

 Once your candidacy has been established, you and Dr. Burt have a few decisions to make about your surgery and your implants.
 Dr. Burt will recommend the best options based on your body and your goals.

 Implants are filled with saline, silicone material or cohesive gel material.
 Silicone and cohesive gel implants are already filled when they are placed, but saline implants are not; the empty shells are placed and then filled to the desired capacity.
-Implants come in round or teardrop shapes and a variety of sizes.
+Implants come in round or teardrop shapes and a variety of breast augmentation sizes.
 Round implants have a similar shape on the top and bottom, whereas teardrop shapes have a gentle downward slope and more projection on the bottom

 Implants are positioned in front of the chest muscle, behind it or partially behind it.
 Placing implants behind the chest muscle offers more coverage in women with minimal natural breast tissue, but requires a longer recovery.
 Placing implants in front of the chest muscle offers less coverage but a quicker recovery.

 Implants are inserted through incisions around the edge of the areola (dark skin surrounding the nipple), in the breast crease or the armpit.
 The incision pattern generally depends on the type of implant being placed, your anatomy and other factors.